 The Aima script is used to write Kokborok, a Brahmaputran language spoken mainly in the India state of Tripura, and in nearby parts of Bangaldesh.
-The Aima script was developed by Hiralal Debbarma and was based on the ancient Koloma script, with influences from the Bengali script.
+The Aima script was developed by Hiralal Debbarma and was based on the ancient Koloma script.
 The Aima script is also known as Koloma or Kokborok script.
 The ancient Koloma script was used from the 1st century AD.

 Today Kokborok is generally written with the Latin alphabet, and was written with the Bengali alphabet during the 19th century.